Top places to stop on your way to Cornwall and the South West

 In the ancient forests at Cardinham you’ll find Muddy fave, Woods Cafe.
 Operating take-away only at the mo, there’s a play park and miles of trails for walking (or cycling) with or without dogs and kids.
 Feels like you’re in the middle of nowhere, actually within 10 mins of the A30 near Bodmin.
 (See also Lanhydrock if you’re a National Trust member, it’s just round the corner, and Respryn Bridge is another favourite for the dog walkers).

 Da Bara Bakery, Indian Queens, off A30 (TR9 6FZ)

 Da Bara opened a new cafe adjacent to their relocated bakery at the end of 2019, handily just off the A30 at Indian Queens business park – operating as a retail and takeaway business only at the mo.
-Don’t miss their very excellent cinnamon buns, as well as all kinds of sourdough bread, sausage rolls, cakes and general baked goodies, to eat in or take-away.
+Don’t miss their very excellent cinnamon buns, as well as all kinds of sourdough bread, sausage rolls, cakes and general baked goodies.

 The Plume of Feathers, Mitchell, off A30 (TR8 5AX)